nzxdev/NzxHub/README.md

 # Nzx Hub
-What are you looking at here?
+Why are you here?
+Not skid lol